getodk/docs/docs/central-entities.rst

 To create an Entity List directly in the Central web interface, first navigate to the Project which should contain this Entity List.
 Open the :guilabel:`Entity Lists` tab.
 At the top of this page, you will see a :guilabel:`New` button you can click to create a new Entity List.
 You will only be asked for its name.
 Because Entity List names are used as identifiers throughout ODK, there are some restrictions on what you can choose as the name.
 If Central keeps rejecting your name, it is best to stick with basic letters and numbers.

-Once your Entity List is created, you can define the properties it should have so that you can :ref:`upload Entities from CSV <central-entities-upload>` to populate your new list.
-To add a new property, click on the :guilabel:`New` button on the :guilabel:`Properties` tab.
+Once your Entity List is created, you can manually define new properties from the :guilabel:`Properties` tab, create a form that writes Entities to it, or :ref:`upload Entities from CSV <central-entities-upload>`.

 .. _central_entities_creating-definition: